Resources for Parents of College-Bound Students Challenges for the college-bound student

 by Roy Speed

-We fall prey to this error because high school reading lists lack any sense of proportion.
-You could achieve a similar effect by erecting here in our little town of Bethel, Connecticut, the Empire State Building and then listing Bethel's notable buildings:
+We fall prey to this error because high school reading lists are missing a vital piece of information: a sense of proportion.
+You could achieve a similar effect by erecting here in our little town of Bethel, Connecticut, the Empire State Building, and then listing Bethel's notable buildings:

 • the Bethel Post Office;